UCDenver-ccp/Knowtator-2.0/README.md

 ## Setup:
 1. Launch Protege.exe
-2. Add a Knowtator view (Window -> Miscellaneous views -> Knowtator).
+2. Add a Knowtator view (Window -> Views -> Miscellaneous views -> Knowtator).
 Click somewhere in Protege to add it in.
 3. Open a txt file (Project -> Open Document)
 4. Add a profile (Profile -> New Profile)
 5. To save (Project -> Save Project)